squashd/boilerplater/README.md

 ## Overview

-Boilerpalter is designed to enhance the creative process for developers at all levels.
+Boilerplater is designed to enhance the creative process for developers at all levels.
 It combines the power of AI with user input to generate structured project outlines.
-The tool aims to provide a springboard for creativity, offering direction without generating actual code, thus fostering a unique blend of guidance and creative freedom.
+The tool aims to provide a springboard for creativity, offering direction without generating actual code, fostering a unique blend of guidance and creative freedom.

 ## Key Components